-Our research focuses on how individuals perceive the world around them, and how they use this sensory information to perform high-level cognitive operations such as speech perception and communication.
-We are greatly interested in multisensory integration, or how individuals combine information across the senses.
+Our research focuses on how individuals perceive the world around them, and particularly interested in multisensory integration, or how individuals combine information across the senses.
+Additionally, we study how individuals use this multisensory information to perform high-level cognitive operations such as speech perception and communication.
 Our work includes four active lines of research:

 - Basic research in multisensory integration and perception